How to Find Hope

 In the beginning God created the heavens and the earth . . .God saw all that He had made, and it was very good.
 Evening came and then morning: the sixth day.”
 Genesis 1:1, 31

-God created a perfect world without blemish, without illness, without death, and without any suffering.
-He created everything, but not everything was made equal in creation.
-Out of everything He created, only man was created in His image.
-He desired to have a relationship with His creation.
-He placed Adam and Eve in the Garden of Eden as part of that relationship.
-There He walked and talked with them regularly.
-The garden was beautiful and provided for their every need.
-There was only one rule that they must follow:
+God created a perfect world without blemish, without illness, without death, and without suffering.
+It was perfect.
+He even created man in His image because He desired to have a relationship with His creation–with YOU.
+He created Adam and Eve in his likeness, gave them the freedom to make decisions, and placed them in His garden, the Garden of Eden.
+It was a beautiful place that provided for their every need.
+There was just one rule that God told them they must follow:

 And the Lord God commanded the man, ‘You are free to eat from any tree of the garden, but you must not eat from the tree of the knowledge of good and evil, for on the day you eat from it, you will certainly die.'”
 Genesis 2:16, 17

-This rule came with a consequence: death–physical, spiritual, and relational.
-When presented with a choice of whether or not to obey this rule, Adam and Eve followed it until the temptation to disobey led them to eat from the tree.
-Just as God promised, their choice came with a consequence.
-Although it did not entail their immediate physical death, it entailed the physical death of an animal so that they could be clothed.
-Their relationship with God as they once knew it was dead, as well as their chance to live forever with Him.
-Their physical death would come eventually, but first, they had to live in the broken world that resulted from their disobedience, or what Christians call sin.
+This rule came with a consequence: death—physical, spiritual, and relational.
+When presented with a choice of whether or not to obey this rule, Adam and Eve followed it until temptation led them to disobey.
+Just as God promised, their choice to eat of the tree came with a consequence.

 That punishment is eternal separation from God, a.k.a hell and spiritual death.
-Like Adam and Eve, while we are living, we still get to experience God’s love through His creation in our lives here on earth, even though we all have sinned.
+Like Adam and Eve, while we are living, we still experience God’s love through His creation and hand in our lives here on earth, even though we all have sinned.

 For his invisible attributes, namely, his eternal power and divine nature, have been clearly perceived, ever since the creation of the world, in the things that have been made.”
 Romans 1:20a

-However, there will come a day when all will be judged, and those who do not meet His standards will be completely cut off from God and all His “invisible attributes.”
+However, a day will come when all will be judged, and those who do not meet His standards will be completely cut off from God and all His “invisible attributes.”

 1. Do not have any gods besides Me.